Ai-Kiwi/cc-Music/README.md

  - update disk to have better text and also look a crap ton nicer
  - smoother video progress bar
  - full support for pausing videos
+ - fix bug that is when typing in user input past text stays

 # install